 Some of the expectations include that retailers will help residential and small business customers by:

 - providing information about better plans, concessions, rebates and other support

 - offering a payment plan based on their customers' capacity to pay with a no-payment window if required

-- not disconnecting anyone who is in contact with them in relation to their debt
+- not disconnecting residential customers who are in contact with them in relation to their debt

 - immediately reconnecting anyone who may be disconnected once they make contact and waiving any associated fees.